All Episodes

 And obviously, something about this Crabtree guy has rubbed him wrong for who knows how long.

-So he goes into his rant after the game, and the and if what you say is true, it wouldn't have been a problem.
+And if what you say is true, it wouldn't have been a problem.

-If everybody watching that game had known that Crabtree had been insulting Sherman all day and all season, and even in the offseason.
+Everybody watching that game had known that Crabtree had been insulting Sherman all day and all season, and even in the offseason.

-And if everybody had known that Crabtree was the motormouth that Sherman says he is, and if everybody had known all that trash talking was going on, and then Sherman, after thwarting Crabtree's attempt to win the game, everybody would have understood Sherman going off on the guy.
+And if everybody had known that Crabtree was the motormouth that Sherman says he is, and if everybody had known all that trash talking was going on, then Sherman, after thwarting Crabtree's attempt to win the game, everybody would have understood Sherman going off on the guy.

-But precisely because they didn't know any of that is why they looked at it and said, what the hell?
+But precisely because they didn't know any of that is why they looked at it and said, What the hell?

 This doesn't, it doesn't make any sense.